Franciscan Center for Social Concern

 The Warming House is one of the oldest student-run soup kitchens in the nation.

-It started as drop-in center for lonely adults in 1974, and in the early '80s began offering one meal a day to the hungry, homeless and disadvantaged.
+It started as drop-in center for lonely adults in 1974, and in the early '80s began offering one meal a day to hungry, homeless and disadvantaged people.
 Today, the Warming House serves more than 10,000 Olean-area residents annually.